 As a Photography and Media Arts major, you’ll go beyond creating images to understanding the messages they encode in our highly visual culture.

-Learn traditional film-based photography in a wet darkroom, then build on the basics by moving to digital imaging.
-You’ll become well versed in both black-and-white and color photography, still and video.
-You’ll learn how to work in a professional studio and take elective courses like documentary photography and photographic book design.
-And you’ll understand, well, the big picture: how the medium and uses of photography have changed over time, and how you can help shape photography’s future.
+Learn traditional analog film-based photography darkroom printing as you build on the basics with digital imaging.
+You’ll become well-versed in both black-and-white and color still photography as well as and video/film narratives.
+You’ll learn how to work in a professional studio setting and take elective courses like documentary photography, creative exploration, and alternative processes.
+And you’ll understand, well, the big picture: how the technology and uses of photography have changed over time, and how you can help shape photography’s future.